When we began our exploration of localizing development we started with a hypothesis:

 There are structural barriers that are limiting both donors and recipients from making real progress on localizing development funding.
 Identifying those barriers, and addressing them with practical solutions, has the potential to unlock significant growth.

-We began digging into this hypothesis and, based on a broad range of interviews and desk research, distilled our learning and ideas into a five part series called Localizing Development.
+We began digging into this hypothesis and, based on a broad range of interviews and desk research, distilled our learning and ideas into a six-part series called Localizing Development.

-Finally we had the opportunity to consider pathways to address barriers donors face to localizing funding.
-We discuss solutions to address donor risk appetite, transaction size mis-match, and lack of visibility into domestic NGO organizations and ecosystems.
+We had the opportunity to consider pathways to address barriers donors face to localizing funding.
+We discuss solutions to address donor risk appetite, transaction size mismatch, and lack of visibility into domestic NGO organizations and ecosystems.
 Wrapping up the series, we consider where GDI will go from here, and have invited others to join us.

 Join the Conversation